ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 clients can upload misbehavior references for servers that they deem to be malicious?

-# Existing applications {#applications}

-TODO: list existing applications that fit into the scope of the current architecture.

 # Extension integration policy {#extensions}

 The Privacy Pass protocol and ecosystem are both intended to be